Cavenfish/autogamess/README.md

   general autogamess coordinate dictionary, then initial_coords_dict must be passed.

-  To see the autogamess coordianate dictionary simply print out
+  To see the autogamess coordinate dictionary simply print out
   >>> ag.dictionaries.molecule_dictionary

   Returns